 - On-site security: Cordoning off restricted areas to avoid theft of and damage to materials, as well as protect personnel and the public from construction hazards.

 - Clear signage: Everyone on site should be able to access safety protocols and resources, as well as find amenities, fire equipment, and entry/exit points.

 - Provide protective equipment (PPE): PPE such as high visibility vests, safety goggles, and safety harnesses, as well as hardhats, is compulsory to ensure worker protection.

 - Chemical storage compliance: To reduce the risk of fires, explosions, asphyxiation, explosions, and pollution, chemicals need to be stored safely and securely.

 There’s a lot to consider when it comes to construction site logistics and supply chain management.
 We know there’s nothing more frustrating than experiencing project delays due to mismanagement.
-At Cowtown Express, we’ll ensure your distribution and delivery network is infallible.
+At our freight shipping company, we’ll ensure your distribution and delivery network is infallible.
 With over 30 years of experience in the construction industry, our expert team and vast network of carriers are here to help you meet your production demands.
-Find out more about our construction shipping and logistics today!
+Get a freight shipping quote and out more about our construction shipping and logistics today!